Sometimes choosing a travel destination is hard.

 When you do book, make sure to use incognito mode (control-shift-n on Chrome) or you might see higher prices than when you first checked.
 Cookies allow the sites to see that you’re particularly interested in those flights and raise the rates in response.

 Driving: Do you feel comfortable driving in the destination you’re considering?
 In some places, you really have to drive if you want to do any sightseeing.
 My trip to Guadeloupe is an example.
 I stayed in an Airbnb accommodation away from beaches, I wanted to do a lot of sightseeing, and the public bus system is very limited.
 So I drove.

 Or my quick trip up into the Sierra from San Francisco.
 It would have been possible by bus, I think, but would have taken much longer.

 In other places, driving would, to me, be very stressful: Dubai, for example, where I could take the metro or a taxi easily and fairly cheaply.
 Cairo, where the traffic is pretty crazy.
+Amsterdam, where all the bicyclists seem to be on suicide missions.
 Or any big city like Paris or London or New York, where public transportation is excellent and parking is expensive.